leo-arch/clifm/README.md

 	12:12 user:hostname /etc
 	:) $ help

-## Translating CliFM

-This last version includes a spanish translation.
-New translations are welcome.
-You can find the .pot file in `translations/clifm.pot`.

 ## Contributing

 The best way to contribute is creating a new GitHub issue here pointing out bugs and suggesting missing or wanted features.
 I'll do my best to fix whatever is broken and to add/improve whatever is missing.
+For the time being, it includes only a spanish translation.
+New translations are a nice way to contribute (you can find the .pot file in `translations/clifm.pot`).
+Of course, you can also tell your friends about CliFM, write a (positive) review of it somewhere on the internet, or you can just create a nice logo and print it on a t-shirt to tell the world how great ClifM is (just kidding, or not).

 Just try it and let me know.
 It gets better and better.
 I myself use it as my main, and indeed only, file manager; it couldn't be so bad, isn't it?